Zad-Walid/MLOps-Course-Labs/README.md

 - All experiment runs are tracked in MLflow and can be compared in the UI.
 - Artifacts and outputs are saved in the `output/` directory.
 - The API expects input data in the same format as the training features.
+- API logs are saved in the `logs/` directory.
+- Prometheus metrics are available if you enable scraping on the running API.